STRIVE: Structured Spatiotemporal Exploration for Reinforcement Learning in Video Question Answering: Experiments

 \subsection{Experimental Setup}

 \bparagraph{Implementation Details.} We employ Qwen2.5-VL-7B and Qwen3-VL-8B as the base Large Multimodal Models (LMMs) for our reinforcement learning experiments.
 During training, we extract a maximum budget of 64 frames per video.
-From this budget, our variant construction module samples exactly 16 frames per forward pass to compute visual features, ensuring sufficient temporal diversity for exploration.
-The models are trained for 1,000 RL steps using a subset of the Video-R1 dataset~\cite{feng2025videor1}.
+From this budget, our STRIVE variant construction module samples exactly 16 frames per forward pass to compute visual features.
+To ensure a strictly fair comparison, the standard GRPO baseline also extracts exactly 16 frames per forward pass, utilizing standard uniform temporal sampling.
+All models are trained for 1,000 RL steps using a subset of the Video-R1 dataset~\cite{feng2025videor1}.
 More details are provided in the supplementary.

-We optimize the policy using the Adam optimizer with a learning rate of $1 \times 10^{-6}$ and set the KL divergence penalty coefficient ($\beta$) to 0.04 and use a sampling temperature of $\tau = 0.4$ for variant construction.
-The RL objective incorporates both strict accuracy and format-following rewards.
-To ensure a strictly fair computational comparison against the standard GRPO baseline (which samples $G=8$ textual generations from a single visual input, $M=1$), we configure STRIVE with $M=2$ visual variants and $G=4$ textual generations per variant.
-This maintains an identical overall budget of $M \times G = 8$ sampled responses per training step.
-Finally, for all benchmark evaluations, we restrict the input to a maximum of 32 frames and apply greedy decoding (temperature $T=0$).